UPDATE: The deadline for corporations to submit taxes is April 18, 2022. Partnerships and S-corporations must file by March 15, 2022.

 A business expense is a cost that comes with operating your business.
-Within that range of costs you will have deductible expenses–expenses which are eligible for tax deductions.
+Within that range of costs you will have deductible expenses—these are expenses which are eligible for tax deductions.
 It is important for all businesses to carefully keep track of their deductible expenses for tax purposes, but it’s even more critical for small businesses.

-Deductible expenses are defined by the IRS as expenses that are ordinary and necessary.
+Tax-deductible business expenses are defined by the IRS as expenses that are both ordinary and necessary.
+According to the IRS:

 - Mileage and vehicle expenses